wpernath/quarkus-grumpycat/README.md

 ## Creating new Levels
 To create a new level, download the [Tiled MapEditor](https://mapeditor.org).
 A `Level-Template.tmx` can be found in `/tiled` folder.
 The only supported tileset currently is `/tiled/Terrain.tsx`.
-Please make sure to save the new Level with embedded tileset.
+Please make sure to **NOT** save the new Level with embedded tileset.
 If you're done creating the level and would like to use it in the game, export it in JSON format and store it in `/java/resources/maps`.
 Then you need to update `MapResource.java` to include this new level.

 If you directly want to play your new level, you could open `game-logic.js` and go to the function `initGame()` where you can change the global variable `currentLevel` to point to the index of the array in `MapResource.java`.